New insights into how bird flu crosses the species barrier - ExBulletin

 To gain a deeper understanding of this process, Aragáin and collaborators obtained conformational structures of the replicase and encapsidase of human-adapted avian influenza polymerase (from the H7N9 strain) interacting with human ANP32, providing detailed information about amino acids that are important for the formation of the replication complex and the mutations that allow avian influenza polymerase to adapt to mammalian cells.

-These new insights into influenza replication complexes can be exploited for research.
-Polymerase Mutations in other similar strains Avian influenza virusTherefore, it is possible to use structures obtained from the H7N9 strain and adapt them to other strains, such as H5N1.
+These new insights into the influenza replication complex can be used to study polymerase mutations in other similar strains of avian influenza viruses, and therefore the structure obtained from the H7N9 strain can be used and adapted to other strains, such as H5N1.

-“The threat of a new pandemic caused by a highly lethal, highly pathogenic, human-adapted strain of avian flu needs to be taken seriously,” said Stephen Cusack, a senior scientist at Institut National de Grenoble who led the study and has studied influenza viruses for 30 years.

 |